Psychological Health & Safety

 - Psychological safety assessment and hazard identification for organization/group

-- INDIVIDUAL ASSESSMENTS & TREATMENT – PSYCHOLOGICAL ISSUES & INJURY, COGNITIVE FUNCTION, ADDICTIONS
+- COMPREHENSIVE ASSESSMENTS – PSYCHOLOGICAL ISSUES & INJURY, COGNITIVE FUNCTION, ADDICTIONS

-Assessments as well as treatment/development planning and facilitation in critical areas that affect an individual’s ability to work, return to work learn and/or function daily:
+Assessments in critical areas that affect an individual’s ability to work, return to work learn and/or function daily:

 - Psychological assessments to determine the types and severity of mental health issues, disorder, or illness experience by the individual.

 - Psychological injury assessments to determine the type and extent of an individual’s injury, typically for or in response to an injury claim by the individual.